dwarvesf/WeAreHiring/additional-info/benefits-and-perks.md

 To get approval to attend a conference, submit a request to the Admin.
 In your request, provide as much detail as possible about the dates of the conference, your total expected out of office time, the costs of attending, the benefits expected to be gained by attending, any potential disruption to client work, etc.

 ### Commission
 The company will pay a commission on revenues it receives from each project which the employee procures.
-The commission will consist of 5% of the gross revenues for the project.
+The commission will consist of 5% of the gross revenues for any sales.
 This may be split amongst multiple sales-people.
 A project does not have to have a sales-person.

 ### Coworking Space
 If working from home or a coffee shop doesn’t suit you, then trying a coworking space might do the trick.
 We support a $50/month stipend towards a desk in such a place in your city.
 Just make sure you’re using a true coworking space that’s meant solely for working, not a club or social space.